 When does the professional negligence PAP apply?

 The professional negligence pre action protocol applies to all claims against legal professionals, accountants, financial advisers, auditors and certain other professionals.
 But the PAP does not apply to claims against construction professionals, (e.g. architects, engineers and quantity surveyors) as the Pre-action Protocol for Construction and Engineering Disputes is applicable instead.
-It also does not apply against healthcare professionals (see the PAP for the Resolution of Clinical Disputes) or in defamation cases (see the PAP for Defamation Claims).

 First step: The Preliminary Notice

 A claimant is required to notify all potential defendant(s) in writing as soon as it decides that there is a reasonable chance of a claim for negligence by submitting a preliminary notice which is required to:

 - identify the claimant and any other parties;

 - contain a brief outline of the prospective claim;